 The Church is its Members

-A church is not a building or a service on Sunday morning.
+A church is not a building or a service on Sunday morning, but an assembly.
 A church is the people who gather together in that building for a Sunday morning worship service.
 The New Testament refers to the church as the body of Christ.
 Those who have repented and believed in Christ are all individual members of His body (1 Corinthians 12:12-13).

 The church is like an embassy in a foreign country that is on mission to represent its home.
 An embassy sets out to affirm those who are citizens of its country and offers them the same privileges and protection while away from home.
 The church is God’s embassy sent on mission to represent Heaven on Earth.
 Believers are given new life and become citizens of His Heavenly Kingdom.
 Together as the church they are sent out on mission to represent God’s kingdom on earth.
 Therefore, the church affirms our Heavenly citizenship and offers us the privileges and protection of His kingdom on earth.
 This makes church membership very meaningful.